Sahan0710/jigsawDecryptor/README.md

 🔹 Features
 ✅ Batch Decryption: Decrypts all files with a specified ransomware extension in the current directory.
-✅ Automatic Extension Removal: Restores files to their original names by stripping the ransomware extension.
 ✅ Malware Cleanup: Detects and deletes known Jigsaw-related malicious directories.
 ✅ Registry Fix: Removes suspicious startup entries that may cause malware persistence.
 ✅ Error Handling: Provides warnings if decryption fails or if no infected files are found.